Relexy/Te-Reo-Maori-Quiz-Assessment/README.md

 When the user completes 15 levels they are shown their total score and are given an option.
 Do another 15 levels or quit.
 If the user proceeds to do another 15 levels, the process repeats once more with a different Maori word and different English word choices on each level.
 If the user quits, the program is closed.

-To use the program the key requirement is a keyboard as they user only needs to type To Download This Program Click The Link Below VVV
+To use the program the key requirement is a keyboard as the user only needs to type To Download This Program Click The Link Below VVV

 https://drive.google.com/file/d/1x4MpO6Hk42DDpjtg6_QaNgnAHb3cyQMh/view?usp=sharing